Cookie preferences

 Sugar portion packs

-By 1835, Van Oordt had five sugar refineries.
-In 1927, Hendrik Willem Adriaan started automated packaging of sugar in sachets.
-And sugar portion packs were born; a first in the Netherlands.
-It didn’t take long for the sugar sachet to become indispensable.
-Not only because it was handy and economical, but also because added something essential to the presentation of a cup of tea or coffee.
-Especially if you print it with a brand or logo.
+After a while, it is impossible to imagine life without the sugar sachet.
+Not only because it is handy and economical, but also because it adds something essential to the presentation of a cup of coffee or tea.
+Especially if you print it with a brand or a logo.

 Geschiedenis suiker in porties